dotMorten/WindowsStateTriggers/README.md

 - `NetworkConnectionStateTrigger`: Trigger if internet connection is available or not
 - `OrientationStateTrigger`: Trigger based on portrait/landscape mode
 - `IsTrueStateTrigger`: Trigger if a value is true
-- `IsFalseStateTrigger`: Trigger if a value is true
+- `IsFalseStateTrigger`: Trigger if a value is false
 - `IsTypePresentStateTrigger`: Trigger if a type is present (ie hardware backbutton etc)
 - `EqualsStateTrigger`: Trigger if `Value` is equal to `EqualTo`
 - `NotEqualStateTrigger`: Trigger if `Value` is not equal to `NotEqualTo`